HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-fe, --frequencyEnd` Limits the range of frequencies to \<frequencyEnd>Hz.
 Default: Ends at highest frequency

-`-i, --imageSequence` Export visualisation as frame-by-frame image sequence instead of .mp4 with audio.
+`-is, --imageSequence` Export visualisation as frame-by-frame image sequence instead of .mp4 with audio.
 Default: False"